 Tomatoes, like many annuals, are heavy feeders and do better when provided with plenty of nutrients to grow through the season.
-Fertilizers, chemical or organic, can help provide the extra nutrients that tomatoes need to grow quickly.
-But what is a good tomato fertilizer?
-And when should you be fertilizing tomato plants?
-Keep reading and we will answer the question about fertilizing tomatoes.
+Fertilizers, either chemical or organic, can help provide the extra nutrients that tomatoes need to grow quickly.

-If your soil is correctly balanced or high in nitrogen, you should use a fertilizer that is slightly lower in nitrogen and higher in phosphorus, such as a 5-10-5 or a 5-10-10 mixed fertilizer.
+If your soil is correctly balanced or high in nitrogen, you should use a fertilizer that is slightly lower in nitrogen and higher in phosphorus, such as a 5-10-5, 10-20-10, or 5-10-10 mixed fertilizer.

 If you are unable to get a soil test done, unless you have had problems in the past with sickly tomato plants, you can assume that you have a balanced soil and use the higher phosphorus tomato plant fertilizer.

-When fertilizing tomato plants, be careful that you do not use too much nitrogen.
-This will result in a lush, green tomato plant with very few tomatoes on it.
-If you have experienced this problem in the past, you may even want to consider simply providing phosphorus to the plant, instead of complete fertilizers for tomatoes.
+When fertilizing tomato plants, be careful that you don’t use too much nitrogen - the first number in the ratio.
+This will result in a lush, green tomato plant with very few tomatoes.
+If you have experienced this problem in the past, you may even want to consider simply providing phosphorus to the plant instead of a complete fertilizer for tomatoes.

-When fertilizing tomatoes while planting, mix the tomato plant fertilizer in with the soil at the bottom on the planting hole.
-Then place some unfertilized soil on top of this before placing the tomato plant into the hole.
-If the raw fertilizer comes in contact with the roots of the plant, this can burn the tomato plant.
+When fertilizing tomatoes while planting, mix the fertilizer in with the soil at the bottom on the planting hole, then place some unfertilized soil on top of this before placing the tomato plant into the hole.
+If raw fertilizer comes in contact with the roots of the tomato plant, it can burn the them.

-When fertilizing tomato plants after the fruit have set, first make sure that the tomato plant is watered well.
-If the tomato plant is not watered well before being fertilized, it can take up too much fertilizer and burn the plant.
+When fertilizing tomato plants after the fruits have set, make sure to water first.
+If the tomato plant isn’t watered well before being fertilized, it can take up too much fertilizer and get burned.